 I was also an early advocate for LC3 to be used for music and helped add LC3-48k to the suite of tests that Michael Ungstrup, then at Widex, was arranging in HAWG for the first informal listening test of LC3 by the working groups.
 Back then, there was uncertainty regarding whether LC3 originally intended for voice would be suitable for audio-grade music as well.
 We incorporated LC3 and SBC test tracks compiled by Bill Rabinowitz of Bose and Opus-CELT versions of those files by Sam Geerarts of NXP.
 I find it humbling and frankly amazing that over 2017’s year-end break, 135 listeners across 23 member companies came together in what was no doubt the largest fleet that ever sailed in Bluetooth history and validated LC3 for both voice and music.
 Talk about scalability that comes from the SIG!

 Since July of 2018, I’ve been a member of the Bluetooth SIG Board of Directors.
-In that role, I’ve worked closely with leadership and staff to support member companies to launch this next generation of audio specs, starting with the release of Bluetooth Core Specification 5.2 at the end of 2019.
+In that role, I’ve worked closely with leadership and staff to support member companies to launch this next generation of audio specs, starting with the release of Bluetooth® Core 5.2 at the end of 2019.

 INTRODUCING